+International Journal of Dentistry

-The Effect of Calcium Hydroxide, Carbonate Apatite and Ellagic Acid Combination on The Viability and Proliferation of Fibroblast Cells
+The Effect of the Combination of Calcium Hydroxide, Carbonate Apatite, and Ellagic Acid on The Viability and Proliferation of Fibroblast Cells

-C. Septommy1, I. Nirwana2* and I. Widjiastuti3
+C. Septommy1, I. Nirwana,2 and I. Widjiastuti3

-1Doctoral Study Program, Faculty of Dental Medicine , Universitas Airlangga, Surabaya-60132, Indonesia,
+1Doctoral Study Program, Faculty of Dental Medicine , Universitas Airlangga, Surabaya-60132, Indonesia.

-2Department of Dental Materials, Faculty of Dental Medicine, Universitas Airlangga, Surabaya-60132, Indonesia,
+2Department of Dental Materials, Faculty of Dental Medicine, Universitas Airlangga, Surabaya-60132, Indonesia.

 3Department of Conservative Dentistry, Faculty of Dental Medicine, Universitas Airlangga, Surabaya-60132, Indonesia.

-*E-mail : intan-n@fkg.unair.ac.id
+Correspondence should be addressed to I. Nirwana; intan-n@fkg.unair.ac.id

 Abstract

-Calcium hydroxide still has a failure rate of 13.64% after one year of pulp capping treatment.
-Calcium hydroxide in direct contact with exposed pulp can cause necrosis on the surface of the pulp tissue.
-Carbonate apatite is one of the biocompatible materials that has the ability to carry and release drug effects in phosphate buffer saline solutions that function to regulate the pH and osmolarity balance of cells.
-A mixture containing 3% EA in calcium hydroxide increased the survival and proliferation of fibroblast cells, with a viability percentage value of 91.9% 72 hours of treatment and 12.5% EA has been able to inhibit the growth of Enterococcus Faecalis bacteria.
-This study aims to develop a calcium hydroxide formula combined with various amounts of apatite carbonate with 12.5% EA solvent that can determine the cytotoxicity and proliferation of fibroblasts.
-Material samples were prepared by mixing Ca(OH)2 and CO3Ap dissolved in 12.5% EA solvent at a ratio of 1:1 (w/w).
-BHK-21cell line were prepared and incubated 96-well microplate for 24 h and 72 h.
-100µl/well media that has been contaminated with samples according to the treatment group.
-The absorbance of each microplate was measured using an elisa reader.
-At 24 h Group 4 (75% CO3Ap) showed the highest percentage The highest percentage was found in group 3 (50% CO3Ap) after 72 h.
-Group 3 and 4 of did not have a significant difference (p>0,05). the combination ratio (50:50) and (25:75) wt% has non-toxic properties and able to stimulate fibroblast cells.
+The failure rate of calcium hydroxide [Ca(OH)2] as a pulp protection material is 13.64% one year after treatment.
+Carbonate apatite [CO3Ap] in phosphate-buffered saline solution has the ability to carry and release drugs that function to regulate the pH and osmolarity balance of cells.
+This study aims to develop a formula for Ca(OH)2 combined with CO3Ap, with ellagic acid (EA) solvent, and investigate its effects on the cytotoxicity and proliferation of fibroblasts.
+Material samples were prepared by mixing various proportions of Ca(OH)2 and CO3Ap dissolved in 12.5% EA solvent.
+Baby hamster kidney-21 cells were prepared and incubated in a 96-well microplate for 24 h and 72 h with media containing the material samples.
+Cell viability was monitored by measuring the absorbance of each microplate using an ELISA reader.
+After 24 h, group 4 (75% CO3Ap wt%) showed the highest percentage of viable cells; after 72 h, the highest percentage was found in group 3 (50% CO3Ap wt%).
+The difference between groups 3 and 4 at both 24 and 72 hours was not significant (p>0.05).
+The combinations in groups 3 and 4 are nontoxic and able to stimulate the proliferation of fibroblast cells and thus have ideal characteristics as a new candidate material for pulp capping.

-Keywords: Calcium hydroxide, carbonate apatite, ellagic acid, proliferation, fibroblast cells

 Introduction

-Calcium hydroxide [Ca(OH)2, Merck 102407] has been the gold standard pulp protection material since 1921, as it has good anti-bacterial properties.
-The use of calcium hydroxide as a pulp protection material still needs additional intervention to make up for the deficient properties of calcium hydroxide.
-Calcium hydroxide still has a failure rate of 13.64% after one year of pulp capping treatment.
-The failure was followed up with tooth extraction and root canal treatment.1 Calcium hydroxide in direct contact with exposed pulp can cause necrosis on the surface of the pulp tissue because this material has high alkaline properties.2
+Calcium hydroxide [Ca(OH)2, Merck] has been the gold-standard pulp protection material since 1921, as it has good antibacterial properties.
+However, additional interventions such as tooth extraction and root canal treatment are often necessary because the failure rate of Ca(OH)2 one year after pulp capping treatment is 13.64% [1].
+Ca(OH)2 in direct contact with exposed pulp can cause necrosis on the surface of the tissue because of its high alkalinity [2].

-Carbonate apatite (CO3Ap, Balai Besar Keramik-Indonesia) is one of the biocompatible materials that has the ability to carry and release drug effects in phosphate buffer saline solutions that function to regulate the pH and osmolarity balance of cells.3 The carbonate content in hydroxyapatite will increase its solubility properties so that it will reduce its crystalline properties and change its crystal morphology to facilitate attachment between cells.
-Carbonate ions will increase its chemical reaction properties by replacing apatite anions when working in a biological environment, so that it can induce adhesion, proliferation, and metabolic activity in regenerated cells.3,4
+Carbonate apatite (CO3Ap, Balai Besar Keramik, Indonesia) is a biocompatible material that has the ability in phosphate-buffered saline (PBS) solution to carry and release drugs that function to regulate the pH and osmolarity balance of cells [3].
+Increased carbonate increases hydroxyapatite solubility, reducing its crystalline properties and changing the crystal morphology.
+Carbonate ions replace apatite anions in a biological environment, inducing adhesion, proliferation, and metabolic activity in regenerated cells [3, 4].
+Treatment with the combination of CO3Ap and Ca(OH)2 can stimulate dentin remineralization by forming reparative dentin, replacing calcium and phosphate in damaged vital teeth.